 Étoile, Paris Opera Ballet

-Head of ballet department at Royal Swedish Ballet School (Stockholm)
+Head of ballet department, Royal Swedish Ballet School (Stockholm)

-Since 2017 she is head of ballet department at Royal Swedish Ballet School in Stockholm.
+As of January 2018, she is the Head of Ballet at the Royal Swedish Ballet School in Stockholm.